rainbowdashlabs/sql-java/README.md

 This has two advantages:

 - A UUID can't exist more than one time in this table.
-- A index is created on the uuid column which speeds up your search for a specific uuid.
+- An index is created on the uuid column which speeds up your search for a specific uuid.

 The first advantage is called constrain.
 The second advantage is called index.
 A primary key is both in one.